 If you need more support the heath visitor will talk to about how we can best offer this.

 This appointment with a member of the Healthy Child Programme team will take place when your baby is around 6 - 8 weeks old.
-Your appointment may take place up to 12 weeks after your baby has been born.
-The appointment will be either a video call or a home visit.
+Occasionally your appointment could take place up to 12 weeks after your baby has been born.
+The appointment will be either a home visit, video call or you and your baby will be invited to attend a local community venue.

 This appointment is an opportunity to discuss again how you are feeling and the health and wellbeing of your baby and your family.
 We can support you with advice and information about caring for your baby, developmental changes you might be seeing, advice on feeding and safe sleeping, crying, immunisations, and any other health issues relating to your family.